January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 For a practical guide to sleep hygiene, see this resource on improving sleep quality5.

-Fueling your body for sustained energy
+Fuel your body for sustained energy

-• Lean protein (chicken, fish, beans, tofu)
+• Lean protein such as chicken, fish, beans, or tofu

-• Healthy fats (avocado, nuts, olive oil)
+• Healthy fats like avocado, nuts, or olive oil

-Redefining movement as restoration
+Redefine movement as restoration

 Now is not the time for punishing workouts.
 Choose movement that soothes your nervous system: